JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 We can retrieve data using `RemoteRobot` with the `callJs` method.
 In this case there is a `robot` var in the context of JavaScript execution.
 The `robot` is an instance of extending the [`org.assertj.swing.core.Robot`](https://joel-costigliola.github.io/assertj/swing/api/org/assertj/swing/core/Robot.html) class.

-If you call the `callJs` method from a `fixture` object, you also have a `component` var in the context, which is the real component you found earlier.
-See the Searching Components section.
+When you use the `callJs()` method of a `fixture` object, the `component` argument represents the actual UI component that was found (see Searching Components) and used to initialize the `ComponentFixture`.

 The `runJs` method works the same way without any return value:
 ```java